kainegwork/Cybersecurity-Portfolio/Linux/README.md

   top shows real-time statistics about processes that are running.
 - systemctl
   allows us to interact with the systemd process.
-Formatting: systemctl [option] [service] Options are: Start, Stop, Enable, Disable, Status
+Formatting: systemctl [option] [service] Options are: Start, Stop, Enable, Disable, Status.
+- grep - used to find strings of text in documents.
 ## Operators
 - & - Runs a command in the background, will not wait for completion before you can do anything else.
 - && - Run 2 commands, but waits for the first to finish before starting the second.